 You can't beat curling up with a book from North Carolina author Nicholas Sparks – except if you're doing it in one of his coastal settings.

 It’s easy to see why Sparks loves living in – and writing about – southeastern North Carolina.
-It’s also easy to enjoy the real-life settings that inspire his bestselling novels with this 3-day trip that explores charming historic towns, quiet beaches, tidal rivers and pretty marshes.
+It’s also easy to enjoy the real-life settings that inspire his bestselling novels with this three-day trip that explores charming historic towns, quiet beaches, tidal rivers and pretty marshes.

 Day 1: Edenton